rossaddison/yii2-house2house/README.md

 They are the soul of RBAC (Role Based Access Control).
 After the admininstrator has done 'his thing', the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.

 So this command will create a bare-bones auth_assignment table, desperately hungry to track admin decisions, and a powerful duo, the auth_item and auth_item_child, policing partners, ready to flex their roles and administer 'allowed to' and 'denied' permissions.
+The auth_rule table is for finer conditions.

+    php yii migrate-db-rbac (linux)

+    yii migrate-db-rbac (windows with php path in environment settings)

+To fill the auth tables use the following commands:

-    php yii migrate-db-auth (linux)
+    php yii migrate-db-rbac-fill (linux)

-    yii migrate-db-auth (windows with php path in environment settings)
+    yii migrate-db-rbac-fill (windows with php path in environment settings)

 To install the subscription tables, if you intend to remove the Subscription Free Privilege to a particular user(s), run the following command: